‘There is an intruder. It’s you.’

 When a terrified family flees a desolate southern New Zealand farmhouse, two cynical scientists and a young psychic are sent to investigate their claims of a haunting.
 There they encounter a powerful spirit that will protect the house’s secrets at all costs…

 Since at least 1963’s The Haunting, “scientifically” based paranormal investigators have been a part of the horror genre.
-Reality TV caught the night vision camera bug in the early two thousands and hasn’t let go of that ghost hunting coattail yet.
+Reality TV caught the night vision camera bug in the early 2000s and hasn’t let go of that ghost hunting coattail yet.
 But all this clinical probing seems to be a bit off as well as blandly repetitive in most situations; nothing is ever really resolved in the Reality TV world of the numinous, with their muffled EVP mumblings, floating bits of dust purported to be forlorn spirits, and jolting double-takes, no matter the oaths earnestly offered up by the participants.

 This is where The Dead Room tends to break ranks, beat the odds, and resemble Kneale’s discerning telefilm about the scientific investigation of the paranormal; make no mistake, the loosey-goosey discarnate side of things is definitely present in this film in the form of Holly (Laura Petersen), the barely out of her teens medium, but the systematic machinery of Scott (Jeffrey Thomas), the lead investigator, and Liam (Jed Brophy), Scott’s tech man, is the actual driving force behind the probe.
 Liam and Holly are primarily there as the heart, the gateway for the viewer’s entrance into the plot.